 You can get it even cheaper for only £310 from Gearbest here.

 They really are upping the game and the other manufacturers are going to need to play catch up now.
-It’s a slight change of shape compared to other insta cameras, a rectangular in shape liking to a Theta and about the size of a chocolate bar so t’s still easily portable.
+It’s a slight change of shape compared to other insta cameras, a rectangular in shape liking to a Theta and about the size of a chocolate bar so it’s still easily portable.
 I really like the ability to swap out batteries as they are so much easier to carry than a huge battery pack and with the accessories this makes it the ultimate all round camera and probably the best of 2018.
+Unfortunately currently there is no desktop software released yet, but it is in the works to be released soon.

 16-megapixel image sensor increases resolution to 2880 x 2880 pixels, Internal 64 GB memory and 1.5-hour battery life for capturing and storing up to 3 hours of 360° 4K footage ,Built-in accelerometer, e-compass, gyroscope and non-assisted GPS sensors for geo-tagging.